input-output-hk/essential-cardano-content/content/article/navigating-cardano-governance-essential-tools-you-should-know.md

 *   [Clarity](https://www.clarity.community/) (🐦: [@clarity\_dao](https://x.com/clarity_dao)): a platform that builds community governance and management tools for Cardano projects.

+*   [DRep Handles](https://docs.handle.me/docs/Handles/5_DRep_Handles#DRep_Handles_Resolution): The Cardano DRep Dashboard from $handle allows DReps to link their Handle or SubHandle or to DRep IDs through a secure on-chain method.
+The Handle or SubHandle can then be shared and easily searched across every Governance interface on Cardano.

 *   [DRep Watch](https://www.drep.watch/) (🐦: [@dRepWatch](https://x.com/dRepWatch)): monitors DRep activity and voting power in real time.
 DRep Watch helps ada holders evaluate, compare, and choose DReps, promoting accountability and performance tracking.

 *   [DripDropz Open Source On-Chain Voting](https://github.com/DripDropz/onchain-voting) (🐦: [@DripDropz\_io](https://x.com/DripDropz_io)): an open-source framework powered by the Cardano blockchain for those looking to conduct governance or voting on Cardano.